FliegendeWurst/TriliumDroid/README.md

 - Local/global note map view
 - Basic Scripting
 - Upgrading to newer database versions / Trilium versions
+- Sharing content to save as new note
 - Support for Android 8.0+

 ## Usage